 The traditional Nanaimo bar consists of three layers.
-The bottom is a graham cracker, pecan, chocolate and coconut crust that reminds me of a souped-up cheesecake crust.
+The bottom is a graham cracker, pecan, chocolate, and coconut crust that reminds me of a souped-up cheesecake crust.
 The middle layer is pretty much just vanilla-flavored frosting (awesome, right?).
-And the top layer is a mixture of melted semisweet chocolate and butter.
+And the top layer is a simple chocolate ganache.
 Amazing.
-So amazing in fact, that my classic Nanaimo bar recipe won Best in Show in my office cookie and bar contest a few years back.
-I also won Best in Show the following year for another recipe, but I wouldn’t want to brag or anything…
+So amazing, in fact, that my classic Nanaimo bar recipe won Best in Show in my office cookie and bar contest a few years back.

-Instead of sharing with you the standard Nanaimo recipe, I decided to up the fun factor and go the mint chocolate chip route.
+For these mint chocolate bars, we kept the graham cracker crust and the chocolate ganache top layer.
+But we replaced the middle vanilla layer with a mint chocolate chip filling.
 The combo of mint and chocolate in this is spectacular!
 And the green food coloring is an added dose of festivity.
-I am in love with these bars.
-Good work, Canada.
-Good work.
+We are in love with these bars.

 Mint Chocolate Chip Nanaimo Bars